-- 1. Any student that has been absent 14 consecutive calendar days or more without contacting the director, - 2.
+- 1. Any student that has been absent 14 consecutive calendar days or more (excluding scheduled school holidays and breaks) without contacting the director, - 2.
 A student who did not return from an approved or unapproved Leave of Absence, - 3.
 Those who were terminated from enrollment, - 4.
 Those who withdrew from the program and notified the school, - 5.
 The school was notified by a second party due to circumstances beyond the student's control.